 This solution uses a digital signing network function (DSnF) located at core network to sign system information, allowing for proper authorization of information signing (e.g., only entity legitimately originating a message is allowed to request the signing of that particular message).
 For example, gNB is allowed to request the signing of SIB1, but may not sign SIB6 since the latter is a public warning message and should not be originated by a gNB.
 This helps to mitigate security risk in the event that an entity gets compromised.

 This solution requires UEs to be provisioned with a trust anchor (e.g., the root public key certificate of a network) to verify the authenticity of messages signed by a particular network.
 An operator deploying this solution can prevent its own subscribers from accepting unauthorized system information within its own network.
-If a roaming partner also deploys this solution and the home network operator also provisions the root public key certificate of the roaming partner network into a UE, the UE is also prevented from accepting unauthorized system information over the roaming partner's network.
+If a roaming partner also deploys this solution and the home network operator also provisions the root public key certificate of the roaming partner network into a UE, the UE is also prevented from accepting unauthorized system information over the roa’ing partner's network.

 This solution requires new system information block(s) to carry a digital signature and the certificate chain used to verify the digital signature.